tarwn/lessthandot-hugo/blogs/content/posts/2013-01-15-stupid-me-1-locking-myself.md

 ---
 <p class="MsoNormal" style="text-align: justify; text-justify: inter-ideograph;">
   <span lang="EN-US">I've been thinking lately to do some sort of blog post series.
-Every time I do something “stupid”, which happens from time to time, I'll do a little blog post on what happened and how I solved it.
+Every time I do something "stupid", which happens from time to time, I'll do a little blog post on what happened and how I solved it.
 The reason for this is twofold: I'll have a solution online I can consult if it happens again and other people can benefit from my mistakes as well.
-Because remember the ancient Chinese proverb: <em>“It's only stupid if you don't turn it into a learning experience”</em>.
+Because remember the ancient Chinese proverb: <em>"It's only stupid if you don't turn it into a learning experience"</em>.
 Okay, I might have made that last one up...</span>
 </p>

 <p class="MsoNormal" style="text-align: justify; text-justify: inter-ideograph;">